The following is excerpted from the introduction to

 by Roger Rawlings

-Ron Odama's story is unique is some ways (stockbroker, insurance agent/financial planner...), but in a larger sense it is representative of the lives led by many Waldorf teachers.
+Ron Odama's life as he describes it (mechanical engineer, educator, insurance agent; Anthroposophy, astrology...) has been unusual in many ways, but in a larger sense it is representative of the lives led by many Waldorf teachers.
 Odama ran into "political differences" at least twice, at two different Waldorf schools.
-We can only guess at the particulars in his case, but heated disputes between Waldorf teachers are not uncommon.
+We can only guess the particulars in his case, but heated disputes between Waldorf teachers are not uncommon.
 The teachers may stand almost anywhere on the political spectrum, while their educational and even spiritual views may also vary widely.
 This may seem surprising, since most Waldorf teachers are devoted to Rudolf Steiner and his teachings.
 What is there for them to disagree about?

 Almost everything.
 Steiner is not easy to read or comprehend.
 Different Waldorf teachers have differing interpretations of his work, and their levels of comprehension may differ greatly.
 This can lead to vehement, angry debates and even feuds.